 Seth D. Greenstein is a partner in the Washington, D.C. office of Constantine Cannon, whose practice concentrates on intellectual property and antitrust litigation and licensing issues.
-Seth Greenstein has litigated copyright, patent, trademark, and trade secret cases involving technology and software products before the federal district courts and courts of appeal, the International Trade Commission, and in arbitrations.
+Seth Greenstein has litigated copyright, patent, trademark, trade secret, and antitrust cases involving technology and software products before the federal district courts and courts of appeal, the Federal Trade Commission, the International Trade Commission, and in arbitrations.
 He has represented Internet, cable, and satellite digital music services in rate-setting arbitrations before the Copyright Royalty Board and Copyright Arbitration Royalty Panels, and in numerous administrative proceedings before the Copyright Office.
 His litigation experience also includes numerous cases involving antitrust and unfair competition law, as well as contract and complex business tort issues in federal and state courts.

 Notable cases include: